sunnyvalechha/Kubernetes-Commands/README.md

 # Security and Certificate details

- * Secure K8 Cluster: Top 7 Priorities:
+ * Secure K8 Cluster with 7 top Priorities:

 1. Secure your API server
 2. RBAC